Al Thakhira: Al Thakhira Reserve

-The area is home to Al Thakhira Nature Reserve, which encompasses the small island mangrove-covered island of Umm Far, parts of the coastline, and multiple wadis and sabkhas.
-Mangroves are very common in the reserve, and it is one of the few areas of Qatar to boast natural tree growth.
+The area is home to Al Thakhira Nature Reserve, which encompasses the small mangrove-covered island of Umm Al Far, parts of the coastline, and multiple wadis and sabkhas.
+Mangroves are very common, extending throughout the reserve for about 14 square kilometers, and it is one of the few areas of Qatar to boast natural tree growth.
+It was designated as a nature reserve by the government in 2006.